SkyMistNet/.github/profile/README.md

 Join Our [Discord!](https://discord.gg/HJgM9WSTrw)

 ## Note
-Most of our resources are private, that is why you may not be able to see the Repositories.
+Most of our code are private which is why you will not be able to many of our repositories.